seferin-x/token/README.md

 # token
 A (really) simple package for service to service authorization.

-Basically a wrapper for github.com/o1egl/paseto with a method for storing arbitrary service in token payload (further authentication keys etc).
+Basically a wrapper for github.com/o1egl/paseto with a method for storing arbitrary service keys in token payload (further authentication keys, rbac, user details, etc).

 ## install